-- .1 All below ground buried steam and condensate piping systems shall be constructed out of schedule 40 steel for steam and schedule 80 for condensate. - .2 To include for expansion joints. - .3 Welded or flanged construction for 2.5" and above. - .4 Threaded construction for < 2.5". - .5 Direct buried to be insulated with waterproof-ridged insulation and to include identification marker 1 meter above pipe.
-Direct buried must have prior approval by the Manager, Mechanical Design, DEC, before the completion of Schematic Design - .6 For buried within a chamber or tunnel, shall include fiberglass insulation, new side or top mounted hangers, and be of welded construction. - .7 New chamber constructed to be fully waterproof.
+- .1 All steam piping systems shall be constructed out of schedule 40 steel for steam and schedule 80 for condensate.
+Insulate all piping using fiberglass with a thermal performance not to exceed 0.033 W/m2.°C @ 24°C. Include PVC jacket in exposed finished areas.
+Include wrapping all valves, strainers and fittings. - .2 To include for expansion joints. - .3 Welded or flanged construction for 2.5" and above. - .4 Threaded construction for < 2.5". - .5 Direct buried/trenched pipe to be insulated with waterproof-ridged cellular glass insulation and to include identification marker 1 meter above pipe.
+Direct buried must have prior approval by the Manager, Mechanical Design, DEC, before the completion of Schematic Design.
+Make all efforts to avoid direct buried piping. - .6 For buried within a chamber or tunnel, shall include fiberglass insulation, new side or top mounted hangers, and be of welded construction. - .7 New chamber constructed to be fully waterproof.